The two categories of fake news

 - Ask yourself if this would actually happen.
 Approach what you read or hear rationally, questioning why it would have been written, whether it is attempting to change your viewpoint, sell you something, redirect you to another website or simply shock you.

 - Is anybody else reporting the same story?
-Check to see if reputable newsfeeds and websites such as the BBC, ITN or Sky News have also covered the news you have seen.
+Check to see if reputable, widely-respected newsfeeds and websites have also covered the news you have seen.

 - Research the source.
 Find out more about the publisher, for example whether it is a reputed, normally reliable source or the personal blog of an individual.
 See if you can find unbiased reviews of the source.